SuvayanR07/netflix_content_strategy/README.md

-# Netflix Content Strategy — Catalog Analytics (Python · VS Code · Jupyter)
+# Netflix Content Strategy (Python · VS Code · Jupyter)

-> This repository turns the public Netflix catalog metadata into clear, business-ready insights a content team can act on.
+> This repository turns the public Netflix catalog metadata into clear, business-ready insights that a content team can act on.
-> Focus: **data/business analytics** (no ML).
+> Focus: **data/business analytics**.
 I run everything from a single Jupyter notebook in VS Code.

 ---